joshtecx/Liri/README.md

 ===============================================================================

-2. node liri.js spotify-this-song '<song name here>'
+2. node liri.js spotify-this-song "song name here"

 This will show the following information about the song in your terminal/bash window